ASM Level Checks for Optimal Seizure Control During Pregnancy

 ASM level checks and potential dosage increases during pregnancy can raise concerns for your patients about medication changes and how they might impact their baby.
 It is essential to emphasize that therapeutic drug monitoring plays a crucial role in maintaining seizure control during pregnancy and that ASM level checks and adjustments are an important tool to help keep them and their baby healthy.

-Sometimes, dosage increases are necessary to maintain seizure control as the body clears medicine quicker during pregnancy.
-Remind your patient that their baby is not exposed to higher pill amounts with these changes since their blood volume is increased and/or the pregnant body metabolizes the medications more quickly; it is the same concentration as before pregnancy.
+Frequently, dosage increases are necessary to maintain seizure control as the body clears medicine quicker during pregnancy.
+Remind your patient that their baby is not exposed to higher medication amounts with these changes since their blood volume is increased and/or the pregnant body metabolizes the medications more quickly; it is a similar concentration as before pregnancy.